oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 <details>
 <summary>Org-admin/tech-lead commentary/advice</summary>

 This project involves a lot of very gritty coding work in the most critical code pathways in the app: the core learner flow.
-These are not simple areas of the app as Oppia's core lesson flow is fundamentally complex, but fortunately there are dozens of past projects and changes that have changed these coding areas (which may act as good references) and the codepath has generally excellent test coverage (which means we can be confident when we make changes to these areas).
+These are not simple areas of the app as Oppia's core lesson flow is fundamentally complex, but fortunately there are dozens of past projects and changes to these coding areas which may act as good references, and the codepath has generally excellent test coverage (which means we can be confident when we make changes to these areas).

 Making changes to the core lesson flow may be a combination of feeling like a lot of progress is being made (when adding some of the fairly substantial boilerplate involved in adding views to the lesson flow), and other times where it can take a while just to add a few lines of code (due to the surrounding area being particularly complex, such as for the actor-based [ExplorationProgressController](https://github.com/oppia/oppia-android/blob/4f58be9d399c70e1d1cd241495280ae913afbf07/domain/src/main/java/org/oppia/android/domain/exploration/ExplorationProgressController.kt#L106)).
-It may be very difficult to fully grok the full dependency and data flow for explorations, but it's usually straightforward to jump in and start making changes that in turn show up in the lesson viewer frontend.
+It may be very difficult to fully grok the full dependency and data flow for explorations, but it's usually straightforward to jump in and start making changes that, in turn, quickly show up in the lesson viewer frontend.
 </details>

 <details>